dsemchin/dsemchin-cs330-assignment/README.md

 I only bring disapointment I'm afraid

 ## Breaking in using random number generator
 ### Estimating
 Assuming the passcode is 5 chracters long, character has a 1/10 chance of being guessed correctly.
-However guess them all correctly would be a (1/10)^5 chance which
+However guess them all correctly would be a (1/10)^5 chance which is 1/100000 chance of breaking in on his first try if the hacker were to systematically go through every combination (every successive attempt would have (1/100000 - n change, if n is the number of attempts).
 ### The actual test
 I created a modified version of the main function which ran the FSM and parsed the characters.
 Using
 #### Code used